vista-art/fragmentcolor/docs/api/scene/scene/cameras.md

 # Scene::cameras

-Return a snapshot of every [`Camera`](https://fragmentcolor.org/api/scene/camera) added to this Scene via [`Scene::add`](https://fragmentcolor.org/api/scene/scene/add) — including Cameras the loader instantiated from glTF `camera` nodes (unless you skipped them via the camera filter on [`Scene::load`](https://fragmentcolor.org/api/scene/scene/load)).
+Return a snapshot of every [`Camera`](https://fragmentcolor.org/api/scene/camera) added to this Scene via [`Scene::add`](https://fragmentcolor.org/api/scene/scene/add), including Cameras the loader instantiated from glTF `camera` nodes (unless you skipped them via the camera filter on [`Scene::load`](https://fragmentcolor.org/api/scene/scene/load)).

 Each entry is an Arc-shared clone of the original handle.
 `camera.look_at(...)` / `camera.set_aspect(...)` on a returned handle
-propagates the new view + projection to every shader the Camera is wired into — same live semantics as the Camera handle you originally added.
+propagates the new view + projection to every shader the Camera is wired into, the same live semantics as the Camera handle you originally added.

-When the Scene rendered with a defaulted Camera (no user-supplied Camera when the first render landed), the auto-injected default appears in this list too — so a consumer who wants to drive the default camera per frame can grab `scene.cameras().first()` and call `look_at` on it.
+When the Scene rendered with a defaulted Camera (no user-supplied Camera when the first render landed), the auto-injected default appears in this list too, so a consumer who wants to drive the default camera per frame can grab `scene.cameras().first()` and call `look_at` on it.

 ## Example